-EUS meets Voxel-Man is a multimedia training system which provides a unique approach to longitudinal endoscopic ultrasound of the inner organs.
-Due to the flexible tip of the endoscope, this imaging modality produces oblique cross-sectional images, which require an excellent orientation in the human anatomy.
+EUS meets VOXEL-MAN is a multimedia training system for gastroenterology, which provides a unique approach to longitudinal endoscopic ultrasound (EUS).
+Due to the flexible tip of the endoscope, this imaging modality produces oblique cross-sectional images, whose interpretation requires a very good understanding of the human anatomy.

 - Lower esophagus

 - Duodenal bulb

 - Duodenum at the level of the papilla

 - Deep part of the duodenum

 Navigation of the virtual probe is controlled with a mouse or touch screen, simulating the rotation and sideways angulation of the tip of the endoscope.

 The scenes displayed on the monitor were created from a high resolution model of the inner organs derived from the Visible Human.
 They consist of a three-dimensional view of the anatomy on the left side of the screen, indicating the current position and orientation of the ultrasound probe relative to important structures such as vessels and organs, and the resulting anatomical cross-sections shown on the right.
 For comparison with clinical EUS examinations, they are complemented with a typical sector image of a linear EUS instrument.